Matt Vierling Preview, Player Props: Tigers vs. Astros

-The Detroit Tigers, including Matt Vierling (.278 slugging percentage in past 10 games, including no homers), take on starter Framber Valdez and the Houston Astros at Comerica Park, Friday at 6:40 PM ET.
+On Saturday, Matt Vierling (.257 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers face the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 6:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Cubs.
+He had a hitless performance in his previous game (0-for-3) against the Astros.

 Matt Vierling Game Info & Props vs. the Astros